The Power Behind the Throne

 Than those that walk and wot not what they are.
 (1.1.84)

-In a play obsessed with language, Berowne is naturally its star.
-If you have any doubt that Berowne is the linguistic star, look not to the high linguistic level of his lines, but also to the number of lines that he has.
-If you count the lines of each character, you'd see that Berowne clearly has the most lines.
+In a play obsessed with language, Berowne is naturally the star.
+If you have any doubt that Berowne is the linguistic star, look not just to the high linguistic level of his lines, but also to the number of lines he has: clearly the most in the play.
 And it's no wonder that he falls in love with Rosaline, the only girl who not only can keep up with him verbally, but who can even give him a run for his money.